-The intervenors submit that it would be contrary to the public interest to accept CNSC staff's recommendation for 20-year licensing terms based on international precedents.
-In making their recommendation, CNSC staff note that "internationally, nuclear fuel cycle facilities are issued licences for periods ranging from a few years to the entire lifecycle of the facility, supported by periodic, comprehensive assessments of facility safety."39 However, in their brief analysis of international licence periods, CNSC staff have not provided sufficient information about what factors are considered by nuclear regulators in other jurisdictions during the licence application and renewal process.40
+The intervenors submit that it would be contrary to the public interest to accept CNSC staff's recommendation for a 15-year licensing term based on international precedents.
+In making their recommendation, CNSC staff note that "internationally, nuclear fuel cycle facilities are issued licences for periods ranging from a few years to the entire lifecycle of the facility, supported by periodic, comprehensive assessments of facility safety."
+However, in their brief analysis of international licence periods, CNSC staff have not provided sufficient information about what factors are considered by nuclear regulators in other jurisdictions during the licence application and renewal process.32